1928 college football season

-The 1928 football season has both the USC Trojans and the Georgia Tech Golden Tornado claim national championships.
+The 1928 football season had both the USC Trojans and the Georgia Tech Golden Tornado claim national championships.
 USC was recognized as champions under the Dickinson System, but the Rose Bowl was contested between the No. 2 and No. 3 Dickinson-rated teams, California and Georgia Tech.
 The game was decided by a safety scored after Roy "Wrong Way" Riegels ran 65 yards in the wrong direction.
 Vance Maree blocked the ensuing punt which gave Georgia Tech a safety deciding the 8–7 win.